 - How social and political forces, choices, and values affect science, technology, and medicine

 - How the social dynamics of science, technology, and medicine differ among world societies

 - How issues of gender, race, and class appear in science, technology, and medicine

 STS minors learn multiple methods for studying and solving boundary-spanning problems, including not only traditional discipline-based approaches, but also interdisciplinary and experimental ones.

 None, the minor is open to all University of Michigan undergraduates.

-- Meet with an STS minor advisor
+- Meet with the faculty advisor to the STS minor

 - Core course (RC SocSci 275/History 285)